 Another side effect of the ABC Diet is that it can cause you to develop unhealthy eating habits that are in the same vein as anorexia.
 Because of the massive decrease in caloric intake that occurs over the 50 days, it can start to become a habit and your new way of eating, which is not healthy or sustainable in the long term.

-The ABC Diet does help you burn calories and lose weight, as it supports your body using pre-stored fat for energy since you aren’t consuming many calories.
+The ABC Diet claims to help you burn calories and lose weight, as it supports your body using pre-stored fat for energy since you aren’t consuming many calories.

 However, this is something that may only work as long as you are on the diet.
-Many people find that they gain the weight back when they go back to a normal eating schedule.
+It is a starvation diet!